 Continuous education is an approach by which professionals can develop their abilities during their clinical practice.
-Improved knowledge can lead to better recognition of medical issues, increasing the reporting rate and service quantity (Jimeno-Demuth et al., 2012).
-Tailored educational programs focusing on ADR identification, reporting processes, and the importance of reporting can help bridge the knowledge gap among healthcare professionals (Aldryhim et al., 2019).
+Improved knowledge can lead to better recognition of medical issues, educational programs focusing on ADR identification, reporting processes, and the importance of reporting can help bridge the knowledge gap among healthcare professionals (Aldryhim et al., 2019).